Do Go On - 396 - Rosemary Brown: A Musical Seance

 You get three bonus episodes a month at certain levels.

-question section.
-If you sign up on the Sidney Scheinberg level or above, you get to give us a
+If you sign up on the Sydney-Shymber level or above, you get to give us a fact

-And I read them out for the first time on the episode.
+should I say, and I read them out for the first time on the episode.
+That's really just me,

-For me, I recommend the Raytons or the Claws to anyone looking for new music.
+For me, I recommend the ratings or the claws to anyone looking for new music.

 So nice.

-Well I'd recommend the music of Rosemary Brown
+Well, I'd recommend the music of Rosemary Brown, a musical seance available to stream online.

-And it's surprisingly very low numbers on Spotify
+And it's surprisingly very low numbers on Spotify, like Grubalize.

-I think maybe one of my favourite albums this year is Young Fathers, Heavy Heavy is the
+I think maybe one of my favorite albums this year is this young fathers, heavy,

 But Jess, you're really the one to probably ask a question like this.